kgoedecke/chatgpt-plugin-express-starter/README.md

 - In prod run `yarn start`
 - Lint your code with `yarn lint`

+# Deployment

+- Adjust the URL of your API in
+  - `public/.well-known/ai-plugin.json`
+  - `public/openapi.yaml`

 # License

 MIT - 2023 - [Kevin Goedecke](https://kevingoedecke.com)